 The General Studies requirement is lowered to 16 credits.
-The At-Some-Distance credit then grows to 48 credits for the B.A. degree, and 32 credits for the B.S. degree.
-This is very helpful to transfer students who may have many excess elective credits.
-The distribution requirement listed below is no longer in effect but all students must take four credits in the GIS category.
+The At-Some-Distance credit then grows to 48 credits for the B.A. degree, and 32 credits for the B.S. degree, assisting transfer students who may have many excess elective credits.
+The distribution requirement is no longer in effect, but all students must take four credits in the GIS category.